akiranishii/rnaseq-pipeline/README.md

 *NOTE: If you have difficulty with any of the steps above, you may need to fill out a form on the Great Lakes Server website to create an account (https://arc.umich.edu/greatlakes/user-guide/).*

-### STEP 3: Run RNA-seq analysis through the Great Lakes Server
+### STEP 3: Access the Great Lakes Server via the terminal

 1. Type the following into your terminal: `ssh [REPLACE WITH UNIQNAME]@greatlakes.arc-ts.umich.edu`
 2. Use your level 1 account to login.